 Blues evolved in the early years of the 20th century into its own distinctive form, characterised by the repeated lines of the AAB pattern; the adoption of eight, twelve or sixteen bar forms; the tonic, sub-dominant, dominant chord progression; and the bent or blue note, whose wavering uncertainty gave the music of the last century so much of its character, and which is now being Autotuned out of existence.

 Blues gained its name from a feeling.
-Etymologists have traced the used on the word back to the 17th century and a British phrase, ‘blue devils’, which alludes to the hallucinations that can accompany an alcoholic state.
+Etymologists have traced use of the word back to the 17th century and a British phrase, ‘blue devils’, which alludes to the hallucinations that can accompany an alcoholic state.
 Maybe so.
 But blues in its African-American form was a state of mind, a private sorrow that could only be shared by those who were trapped by the world in which they found themselves in the same way.
 An outsider might appreciate its musical expression, but they would never truly feel it.
 As Robert Johnson sings, in ‘Preaching the Blues’:

 The blues is a low-down shakin’ chill